Ross65536/adc-middleware/README.md

 > **Important**: When deploying it's very important to make the backend's API unavailable to the public (for the turnkey example, delete the exposed ports in the `scripts/docker-compose.yml` file's `ireceptor-api` service)

-> **Important**: You must generate a new password and hash for the `app.synchronizePasswordHash` variable, see below how.
+> **Important**: You must generate a new password and hash for the `app.synchronizePasswordHash` property variable, see below how.

 > **Important**: The middleware APIs should be under a SSL connection in order not to leak user credentials or synchronization password.

+### Docker image

+The docker image for the middleware accepts the following environment variables:

+- `CLIENT_SECRET`: The UMA client secret
+- `RESOURCE_SERVER_BASE_URL`: The url for the resource server

+The remaining configuration is done using java properties (see below).

+## Instructions

 ### First time setup (dev):